Breakthrough/PySceneDetect/docs/reference/python-api.md

 # `scenedetect.video_splitter`

+PySceneDetect `scenedetect.video_splitter` Module

-The `scenedetect.video_splitter` module contains functions to split videos with a scene list using external tools (e.g. mkvmerge, ffmpeg).
+The `scenedetect.video_splitter module` contains functions to split videos with a scene list using external tools (e.g. `mkvmerge`, `ffmpeg`), as well as functions to check if the tools are available.

 <h2 id="scenedetect.video_splitter.is_mkvmerge_available">is_mkvmerge_available</h2>